fortran-lang/setup-fortran/README.md

 - `fc`: Fortran compiler executable, e.g. `gfortran`
 - `cc`: C compiler executable, e.g. `gcc`
 - `cxx`: C++ compiler executable, e.g. `g++`

+C/C++ compilers of the same toolchain/version are provided where possible, otherwise (if a standalone Fortran compiler is selected) defaulting to the preinstalled GCC.
+While this action attempts to guarantee Fortran compiler compatibility with all supported platform/toolchain/version combinations, no corresponding guarantee is made with regard to C/C++ compilers &mdash; use at your own risk.

 ## Environment variables